gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 	* 0xE000 &rarr; [boot_app0.bin](binaries/attenuator/extras/boot_app0.bin)
 	* 0x10000 &rarr; [Attenuator-ESP32.bin](binaries/attenuator/Attenuator-ESP32.bin)
 1. Click on the **PROGRAM** button to begin flashing.
 View the "Output" window to view progress of the flashing operation.
+1. Once the device has completely flashed (100%) unplug the USB cable and remove any remaining power source from the device.
+Restore power to reboot the device and confirm operation.

 View [a quick video](images/ESP_Firmware_Update.mp4) of what this process should look like.
 Your list of USB devices may differ, and it may require selecting a different device if you cannot immediately determine which connected device is your ESP32.